Taiwan: Death toll rising from blast at food court – DW – 02/13/2025

 What else do we know about the blast?

+Authorities initially said that one person died and at least four taken to the hospital following the blast showed no "vital signs."
+The fire bureau has also asked people to keep away from the site.

 Taichung Mayor Lu Shiow-yen told reporters at the scene that she felt the shock at her office nearby.
-She said the fire bureau was would focus on a rescue operation first and an investigation was also underway to make sure there were no other sources of danger.
+She said the fire deparment was focused on a rescue operation first.
+An investigation was also underway to make sure there were no other sources of danger, she said.

 Locals say every floor of the store has been affected